pixlee/android-sdk/README.md

         4. Select the modules you would like to import and click Finish.
     - [Goole official doc: How to import a module](https://developer.android.com/studio/projects/add-app-module#ImportAModule)

-### How to use the SDK
+# How to use the SDK
+## Initialize SDK
+- You must do this to use this SDK
-- Before accessing the Pixlee API, you must initialize the `PXLClient`.
+- Before accessing any Pixlee API, you must initialize the `PXLClient`.
 To set the API key, call the static method initialize:
     ```
     // If you need only to use @Get APIs
     #!java

     PXLClient.initialize(<PIXLEE API KEY>);
     ```
-    or
+    Or:
     ```
     // If you need to use both @Get and @Post APIs
     #!java

     PXLClient.initialize(<PIXLEE API KEY>, <PIXLEE SECRET KEY>);
     ```
+## Album Features
+#### Get Photos of an Album
 - You can then use the singleton instance to make calls against the Pixlee API:
     ```
     #!java